VvSdC/Responsible_AI/Responsible_AI_principles/README.md

 ## ⚖️ Bias and Fairness

 AI should treat everyone fairly — regardless of gender, race, background, or ability.
-Here's how fairness can be built into AI systems:

 - **Design for inclusion:** AI must be built to prevent discrimination and offer equal treatment, especially in sensitive areas like hiring, lending, healthcare, and law enforcement.
 - **Use diverse training data:** Train models on data that reflects different perspectives and populations to reduce built-in bias.
 - **Explain decisions:** AI systems should be able to provide reasons for their outputs, especially when the outcome affects people’s lives.
 - **Test regularly for bias:** Conduct fairness audits and testing at every stage to identify and correct harmful patterns.
-- **Build for everyone:** Design interfaces and experiences that are accessible, usable, and inclusive — regardless of ability or background.
+- **Build for everyone:** Design interfaces and experiences that are accessible, usable, and inclusive.
-- **Engage affected communities:** Involve diverse voices in the development process, especially those who may be directly impacted by the AI system.
+- **Engage affected communities:** Involve diverse voices in the development process, especially those who may be directly impacted.

-Fair AI isn’t just a technical goal — it’s a commitment to treating people with respect and equality in the digital age.

 ---